the alamo logo

 Become a Member

-Join Friends of the Alamo for free admission to the Ralston Family Collections Center, tour and gift shop discounts, and more!
+Join Friends of the Alamo for free admission to the Alamo Exhibit at the Ralston Family Collections Center, tour and gift shop discounts, and more!
 Help preserve this iconic and historic site, and keep history alive so that future generations will Remember the Alamo.
+Memberships begin at $50 and make great gifts!

 Alamo Private Tour

-Reserve a private guided tour for your group of 15 to 60 people during normal business hours.
+Reserve a private guided tour for your group of 15 to 60 people.
 An experienced Alamo history interpreter will walk you through Alamo Plaza, revealing the story of the 1836 Battle of the Alamo and taking you to key battlefield locations that are today hidden under San Antonio's streets.
-Includes entry to the Alamo Church and Ralston Family Collections Center.
+Includes entry to the Alamo Church and the Alamo Exhibit at the Ralston Family Collections Center.

 Couple with back to the camera speaking in front of guests seated at tables